-Now imagine there was a way of being notified when your new app version contained a bug that slipped through testing, or if there was incompatibility issues with a device that wasn’t tested.
+Now imagine there was a way of being notified when your new app version contained a bug that slipped through testing, or if there were incompatibility issues with a device that wasn’t tested.
 Imagine those review alerts could be sent to you through Slack, Zendesk or perhaps another tool you use too, wouldn’t that be great?

 Our users choose which reviews they want sent through and where they want them sent.
-When problems arise, they get review alerts as soon as user mentions it in a review.
+When problems arise, they get review alerts as soon as the user mentions it in a review.

 How Do I Set Up Appbot Review Alerts?

-1. To start receiving review alerts, firstly you need to setup an Appbot integration:
+1. To start receiving review alerts, firstly you need to set up an Appbot integration:

 2. Next, go into the settings for the integration you want the notifications sent to.
 Click on the relevant icon from your Manage Apps page, then press edit.